Gas House Gang (quartet)

 Gas House Gang was a barbershop quartet that won the 1993 SPEBSQSA International Quartet Competition.
-They started singing as a group in 1987 in St. Louis Missouri.
-After winning the 1988 Central States District Competition in their first attempt, they began a steady climb up the International Competition ladder which culminated in Calgary, Alberta, Canada, where they were awarded the 1993 International Quartet Championship.
+They began singing together as a group in 1987 in St. Louis, Missouri.
+After winning the Central States District Competition in 1988 on their first attempt, they steadily advanced in the International Competition, ultimately winning the 1993 International Quartet Championship in Calgary, Alberta, Canada.

 Performances

 The Gas House Gang toured the United States and they performed in all fifty states in the U.S. They also sang extensively in Canada and performed around the world, singing in 15 countries.